ryantischer/CiscoAPIC_Postman/README.md

 # CiscoAPIC_Postman
-Collection of commands to run within Google Postman.
+Collection of APIC configurations to run within Google Postman.

 You must login via the one of the login commands BEFORE running any other commands.
 THe login command captures a token that timesouts and the user will have to reauthenicate.
 If your command returns..